luismarques/qemu/docs/opentitan/dtm.md

 * `-d` only useful to debug the script, reports any Python traceback to the standard error stream.

 * `-e` specify an ELF32 application file to upload into memory.
 See also the `--exec` option.

+* `-F` assume System Bus can cope with received data pace.
+This feature increases transfer data rate by bypassing SB status check.
+However it  may cause the transfer to fail in case System Bus becomes busy while data are transfered.

 * `-H` specify the address of the QEMU VM.